 - The Premier Voice of Advocacy for children & youth with mental health challenges and their families!

-- MI’s Federally funded by the Substance Abuse and Mental Health Services Association (SAMHSA) to serve as the Statewide Family Network for Michigan.
+- Michigan’s federally funded Statewide Family Network funded by the Substance Abuse and Mental Health Services Association (SAMHSA) to provide support to families of children with mental health challenges.